equinor/segyio/README.md

 appropriate directory.
 Remember to update your $PATH!
 By default, only the python bindings are built.

+Passing recursive to `git clone` also fetches statoil/pycmake and matthew-brett/multibuild.
+The former is cmake features for managing python packages, and the latter tools for building OS X and linux binary packages for pip.

 ##### Matlab support #####

 To build the matlab bindings, invoke CMake with the option `-DBUILD_MEX=ON`.
 In